opengisch/QField-docs/documentation/how-to/attachments.en.md

 1. In QField, go to the *settings* and make sure *Use native Camera* is activated on your mobile device
-5. Completed!
-Open Camera will now be utilized while taking pictures with QField
+3. Completed!
+QField's own QML-based camera will now be utilized while taking pictures

 ## Maximum picture size
 :material-monitor: Desktop preparation